jr101dallas/jr101dallas.github.io/_posts/2021-11-29-defense-mods.md

 ```

 ## Remaining Steps
-That leave the following steps still to go.
+That leaves the following steps still to go.

 1. add a default Armor instance to Entity(Factory)
 1. add Armor case to Entity tests